tj-django/django-extra-field-validation/README.md

 ```

-### Conditional require at least one field in a collection
+### Conditionally require at least one field in a collection

 ```py